VisualStudioEX3/Argos-Service-Injector/README.md

 Was developed in **.NET 5** and, a previous developed version was tested in [Artemis](https://github.com/VisualStudioEX3/Artemis) project, a little **Unity 2021** game for a job interview.

 ## TODO
-- Publish the first release v1.0.0 (souce code ZIP file, compiled binary and XML doc file for the IDE).
 - Setup github actions.
 - Autopublish on NuGet on sucessfull commits to master branch.
 - Write a simple documentation (maybe using [Doc FX](https://github.com/dotnet/docfx) or simply write a simple wiki).